 - Welcome week and shadowing

-- Taking on tasks
+- Taking on new tasks

 - Working on independent projects